Space weather: Terrestrial weather

 The amount of energy entering the troposphere and stratosphere from space weather phenomena is trivial compared to the solar insolation in the visible and infrared portions of the solar electromagnetic spectrum.
 Although some linkage between the 11-year sunspot cycle and the Earth's climate has been claimed., this has never been verified.
 For example, the Maunder minimum, a 70-year period almost devoid of sunspots, has often been suggested to be correlated to a cooler climate, but these correlations have disappeared after deeper studies.
-The suggested link from changes in cosmic-ray flux cause changes in the amount of cloud formation. did not survive scientific tests.
-Another suggestion, that variations in the EUV flux subtly influence existing drivers of the climate and tip the balance between El Niño/La Niña events. collapsed when new research showed this was not possible.
+The suggested link from changes in cosmic-ray flux causing changes in the amount of cloud formation did not survive scientific tests.
+Another suggestion, that variations in the extreme ultraviolet (EUV) flux subtly influence existing drivers of the climate and tip the balance between El Niño/La Niña events collapsed when new research showed this was not possible.
 As such, a linkage between space weather and the climate has not been demonstrated.

 In addition, a link has been suggested between high energy charged particles (such as SEPs and cosmic rays) and cloud formation.
 This is because charged particles interact with the atmosphere to produce volatiles which then condense, creating cloud seeds.
 This is a topic of ongoing research at CERN, where experiments test the effect of high-energy charged particles on atmosphere.
 If proven, this may suggest a link between space weather (in the form of solar particle events) and cloud formation.

+Most recently, a statistical connection has been reported between the occurrence of heavy floods and the arrivals of high-speed solar wind streams (HSSs).
+The enhanced auroral energy deposition during HSSs is suggested as a mechanism for the generation of downward propagating atmospheric gravity waves (AGWs).
+As AGWs reach lower atmosphere, they may excite the conditional instability in the troposphere, thus leading to excessive rainfall.